babit56/rns-seed-predictor/README.md

 rns-seed-predictor --full-generation --ruins --darkbite
 ```

+See README in `seed_searcher/` folder for more on searching through the generated seeds

 Generating a single csv takes ~17s on my machine (3.7GHz)

 The `--full-generation` option uses multiple processes, as many as possible.
 At most one process is spawned per unlock combination.
 The above example runs in ~7 min on my machine (12 cores/threads @ 3.7GHz)

-See README in `seed_searcher/` folder for searching through the generated seeds

 ## Output